Touring Paddle Boards

 If you mostly paddle in a straight line and care more about efficiency than quick turns, a touring inflatable SUP like the Quest is the best board you can be on.

-Common Questions About Touring Inflatable Paddle Boards
+Touring Paddle Boards FAQs

 A touring paddle board is designed for distance and efficient flatwater paddling.
 Touring boards are typically longer and narrower than all-around boards, which helps them track straighter and glide farther per stroke.